kkevin821/hongxiong.github.io/_pages/Predicting Outcomes in Dynamic Treatment Scenarios.md

 ![G-Net Visualization](/images/G-Net.png)

 We have already developed sequential deep learning approaches to estimate expected patient trajectories and treatment outcomes under dynamic and time-varying treatment strategies.
-There are mainly two types
+There are mainly two types of models.
+The first one is referred

 # Research Output